kfinley/KyleFinley.net/packages/vue2-client/src/articles/code/google-slide-vue-component.md

 Cool. :partying_face: Now I just need to spin this into a VueJS component and I can have a nice reusable component to use anywhere I want.

-And here's what that component looks like:
+Here's what the new G-Slides component looks like:
 <git-hub-source-code lang="html" path="https://api.github.com/repos/kfinley/KyleFinley.net/contents/packages/vue2-client/src/components/GSlides.vue"/>
 If ths source isn't showing above it can be found here: [GSlides](https://github.com/kfinley/KyleFinley.net/blob/main/packages/vue2-client/src/components/GSlides.vue)

-And here's how it can be used:
+Here's how it can be used.
+Pretty simple.

 ```html